php/php-langspec/spec/16-traits.md

 *trait-use-clauses* - that is to be aliased, and the right-hand *name* is the alias.

-If *trait-alias-as-clause* contains a visibility-modifier, that controls the visibility of the alias, if a right-hand name is provided;
-otherwise, it controls the visibility of the left-hand name.
+If *trait-alias-as-clause* contains a visibility-modifier, if a right-hand name is provided, the modifier controls the visibility of the alias, otherwise, it controls the visibility of the left-hand name.

 **Examples**